lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 ## A simple TDD project

-The project we are going to develop is contained in the TODO directory in the book repository.
+The project we are going to develop is available at https://github.com/lgiordani/cabook_calc

 This project is purposefully extremely simple.
 You don't need to be an experienced Python programmer to follow this chapter, but you need to know the basics of the language.
 The goal of this chapter is not that of making you write the best Python code, but that of allowing you learn the TDD work flow, so don't be too worried if your code is not perfect.